I’ve already done a “how to” article for the inverted AeroPress method.

 But of course in this article I’ll give you all the tips and tricks to make it the best it can possibly be!

 That’s what I’m all about here at this website, just trying to help my fellow coffee lovers make your home-brewed coffee the best it can be.

-So whether you’re here as a beginner with AeroPress and just need a tutorial about how to use an AeroPress or you’ve been using it for quite some time and want some tips and tricks to make AeroPress, here you go!
+So whether you’re here as a beginner with AeroPress and just need a tutorial about how to use it, or you’ve been using it for quite some time and want some tips and tricks to make AeroPress better, here you go!

-So let’s jump right in to the step-by-step guide for AeroPress!
+Let’s jump right into the step-by-step guide for AeroPress!

 Step 1: Heat The Water, Grind The Coffee